truben5/CretaceousPark/README.md

     2. Enter in Command Window: git add .
     3. Enter in Command Window: git commit -m <Message for commit>
     4. Enter in Command Window: git push

+Submitting Work:
+    1. On the second tab of the the repository click pull requests
+    2. Click the button on the right that says "New Pull Request"
+    3. Click on the button that says "Create Pull Request"
+    4. In the submission write your first and last name and click "Create Pull Request"